Make It Personal

 To make the most of the jewelry shopping experience, jewelers must make sure trained sales staff is on the sales floor at all times to answer questions and provide guidance with authority says Danziger.
 She hails the secret weapon—engaged storeowners.
 “One of the secrets of making retail personal that was uncovered in our research is that the more time storeowners devote on the sales floor rubbing shoulders with their neighbors and modeling the service experience they want to see in their sales staff, the more successful their store.”

-Scott Rauch, president SHR Jewelry Group, a division of SDC Designs, New York advocates the most important thing jewelers can do is to listen to their customers.
-“Consumers have a loud voice and are using social media and reviewing product to tell brands and our industry what they want and is relevant to them and why.”
-He advocates jewelers connect with consumers more effectively, both in store and online to help them find solutions.
+Scott Rauch, president of SHR Jewelry Group, a division of SDC Designs, New York advocates the most important thing jewelers can do is to listen to their customers.
+“Consumers have a loud voice and are using social media and reviewing products to tell brands and our industry what they want and is relevant to them and why.”
+He advocates jewelers connect with consumers more effectively, both in-store and online to help them find solutions.
 He cites as an example advising men who come in for an engagement ring what’s possible in wedding bands, as well as gifts for the groom and bridal party.
 “Also, take the opportunity to talk about style options for him.
 He may not be thinking of himself, but that’s the perfect time to show him what men are wearing today and how to wear it.”

 Imperial Pearl